BlueM/Tree/README.markdown

 --------------
 `Tree` and `Tree\Node` are PHP classes for handling data that is structured hierarchically using parent ID references.
 A typical example is a table in a relational database where each record’s “parent” field references the primary key of another record.
 Of course, Tree cannot only use data originating from a database, but anything: you supply the data, and Tree uses it, regardless of where the data came from and how it was processed.

-It is important to know that the tree structure created by this package is read-only: you can’t use it to perform modifications (add, update, delete, reorder) of the tree nodes.
+It is important to know that the tree structure created by this package is *read-only*: you can’t use it to perform modifications of the tree nodes.
+If you need a library for that, you might want to take a look at [nicmart/tree](https://github.com/nicmart/Tree).

 On the other hand, one nice thing is that it’s pretty fast.
 This does not only mean the code itself, but also that the constructor takes the input data in a format that is simple to create.
 For instance, to create a tree from database content, a single `SELECT` is sufficient, regardless of the depth of the tree and even for thousands of nodes.